-Anne-Marie Houy Shaver is a musicologist, flutist, and educator originally from the Texas Hill Country.
-Currently, she is pursuing a PhD in musicology at Arizona State University with advisor Dr. Sabine Feisst.
-Anne-Marie's focus is ecomusicology and she is part of the Acoustic Ecology Lab at ASU.
-She is also receiving training in the Deep Listening Certificate Program.
+Anne-Marie Houy Shaver is a musicologist, flutist, and educator based in the Austin area.
+She is a doctoral candidate in musicology at Arizona State University with advisor Dr. Sabine Feisst.
+She was also part of the Acoustic Ecology Lab at ASU, serves on the Arizona Women's Collaborative leadership team, and earned a Deep Listening Certificate from the Center for Deep Listening.

 Anne-Marie holds a bachelor of arts degree in music from Abilene Christian University ('12) and a dual masters degree in music history and flute performance from Baylor University ('15).
 Her thesis advisor was Dr. Robin Wallace.
 Past flute teachers include Jennifer Hallford, Sheila Kraus, Marcia Straughn, Dr. Karla Ordonez, and